-On Sunday, May 3rd, the Greater Wilmington Sports Hall of Fame will welcome the 2020 inductees into membership at their annual banquet at the Wilmington Convention Center in downtown Wilmington.
+On Sunday, September 27, 2020 the Greater Wilmington Sports Hall of Fame will welcome the 2020 inductees into membership at their annual banquet at the Wilmington Convention Center in downtown Wilmington.
 The Reception and Silent Auction will begin at 5:00 pm followed by the induction ceremony and dinner at 6:15 pm.
-Our Speakers Luncheon will be held May 1st at the City Club @deRoset and our annual golf tournament will be held on Saturday, May 2nd at 9:00am.
+Our Speakers Luncheon will be held on Friday, September 25th at the City Club @deRoset and our annual golf tournament will be held on Saturday, September 26th at Compass Pointe Golf Club at 9:00am.

 The GWSHOF was formed in 2005 in order to honor those who have brought recognition to the Greater Wilmington area and themselves, by their excellence in the world of sports.
 Past inductees include (2006 Class) Leon L. Brogden, Roman Gabriel, Wayne Jackson, Sonny Jurgensen and Meadowlark Lemon; (2007 Class); Bill Brooks, Jasper “Jap” Davis, Tommy Greene, Althea Gibson and Jack Holley; (2008 Class); Buck Hardee, Clyde Simmons, Cathy Johnston Forbes, Hoss Ellington and Wray Carlton;